Waipukurau: European

 In December 1850 Donald McLean and his party of Land Commissioners met with the Central Hawkes Bay tribes to discuss purchasing a large block of land for European settlement.
-Negotiations proceeded through till 4 November 1851 when an area of land called the Waipukurau Block, some 279,000 acres, including the land the town is situated on was acquired from local Maori, led by Te Hapuku for £4,800.
+Negotiations proceeded through till 4 November 1851 when an area of land called the Waipukurau Block, some 279,000 acres, including the land the town is situated on was acquired from local Māori, led by Te Hapuku for £4,800.
 Henry Russell acquired the land surrounding Waipukurau, calling it Mount Herbert station.

 In 1857 there was an accommodation house run by a Mr Aveson.
 This was sold in October 1858 to George Lloyd and renamed Lloyds Hotel.
 The Hotel was transferred again in 1861 becoming Moss's Inn or the Tavistock Hotel.
 It was moved to its present site nearer the railway in 1916 and has been empty since 2013.
 A Town Hall was built nearby in 1877.
 It burnt down on 18 November 1922.

 Horse racing started in 1859 with the first recorded meeting on 2 February.
-The provincial council approved construction of roading from Waipukurau to Porongahau, a goal, and the appointment of a Constable at Waipukurau in 1859.
+The provincial council approved construction of roading from Waipukurau to Pōrangahau, a goal, and the appointment of a Constable at Waipukurau in 1859.
 Roading to Forty-mile bush was not commenced until late 1867.

 By at least 1858 Waipukurau was used as a hub for mail delivery to the district, a sale yard for stock, and a court venue.
 In 1863 land was offered to the Agricultural Society for a show.
 By 1864 the Presbyterians were looking to set up a church in Waipukurau.
 There was a school in town by 1866 but this was closed when the building it used was destroyed by fire that year.
 The school was replaced in August 1867 by new building which was to serve as both a church and a school.
 The school had 9 pupils.

 In 1867 Russell acquired the Pa Flat native reserve and founded Waipukurau on it as a model village.
 Russel chose the residents and approved the house plans.